Oluwatobiloba2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-whoami will print the effective user name
+groups will print all the groups the current user is